 The new garden will give patients and their families at Lindsey Lodge Hospice an opportunity to spend time together in beautiful surroundings.
 For the first time it will also provide a dedicated area where bereaved families can go to remember their loved ones.

 We're investing almost £25,000 in the project from our Landfill Communities Funding scheme.
-In addition to this, a group of our apprentices are working on a steel sculpture that will provide a focal point for the garden.

 It is hoped eventually a gardening club will grow from the project and the facility will be accessible to local schoolchildren who wish to learn more about gardening.
 It will also have an area suitable for children to use when they are visiting loved ones at the Burringham Road hospice.